zubinchopra/portaldocs/portal-sdk/generated/portalfx-controls-essentials.md

 ```

-1. Use a `Configurable` decorator to persist the Read/Write `expanded` state in the blade settings and create the ViewModel.
+1. Use a `Configurable` decorator to persist the Read/Write `expanded` state in the blade settings and create the ViewModel, as in the following example.

     ```typescript